 This is the government agency that responds to environmental health hazards, hazardous waste, and resulting health issues in surrounding communities.
 Because it's partly intended for community members (non-scientists) to use, it generally provides some good plain language summaries of CDC standards for particular hazards and explanations of the health risks associated with them.
 It also provides information about specific cleanup efforts.

-ECHA is similar to HazMap and HSDB, in that it has information on chemical hazards and regulations.
+ECHA has information on chemical hazards and regulations from the European Union.
 It's an interesting comparison to the US sites because the EU generally regulates chemicals more stringently than the US does.